What Exactly Is the US Intellectual Property? | LegaMart Articles

 US Intellectual Property

-In general, intellectual property includes any creation of the human intellect protected against unauthorised use by others.
+Intellectual property includes any creation of the human intellect protected against unauthorised use by others.
 By its very nature, intellectual property is protected by a limited monopoly.

-Different Types of I.P.
-Protection in the US
+Different Types of IP Protection in the US

 A piece of intellectual property is a creation of the human mind, which could be anything from an invention to a work of art.
+Individuals and companies seek legal protection for these ideas to prevent unauthorised usage

 You should require every team member to sign an intellectual property contract if you are a company.
-Ensure that you display copyright usage restrictions on all protected products when your company has an active customer base.
+Ensure you display copyright usage restrictions on all protected products when your company has an active customer base.
 At the very least, print notices on supporting documents if this isn’t possible.
+The next step is to discuss the four types of intellectual property protection the US law offers.

 Trademark